apache/beam/website/www/site/content/en/documentation/sdks/go-cross-compilation.md

 Alternatively, some local runners support Loopback execution.
 Setting the flag `--environment_type=LOOPBACK` can cause the runner to connect back to the local binary to serve as a worker.
-This can simplify development and debugging.
+This can simplify development and debugging, by avoiding hiding log output in a container.

 # Production: overriding the worker binary